bor0/notes/README.md

 Notes
 -----
 This application allows you to enter your own notes and save them for future use or modification.
-It uses React+Redux for the front-end and Hapi+SQLite for the back-end.
+It uses React+Redux for the front-end and Express+SQLite for the back-end using GraphQL architecture.

-I've written it to train my React skills.
-Tutorial: https://egghead.io/courses/getting-started-with-redux.
+I've written it to train my React and GraphQL skills.
+Tutorials: https://egghead.io/courses/getting-started-with-redux, https://www.howtographql.com/graphql-js/1-getting-started/.

-It is heavily based on Allen's [Sorting-Hat](https://github.com/allendav/sorting-hat), and [WooCommerce Services](https://github.com/Automattic/woocommerce-services/).

 Before running the server for the first time, run `npm install`.